 Helen Blanchard, a New Haven native, joined La Cuisine shortly after her wedding, catered by La Cuisine.
 Helen is the one to call for any event at the New Haven Country Club.
 She knows every nook and cranny of the Club, as well as the ins and outs of any type of event, from glamorous weddings to corporate gatherings, and everything in between.

-Jeff Renkl, Luis Salninas, Rich Coletti, and Dan Henthorn manage our kitchens in Branford and at the New Haven Country Club.
+Jeff Renkl and Luis Salinas manage our kitchens at the New Haven Country Club and in Branford.

 Jeff’s career spans Union Square Café and the best restaurants in Connecticut.
 He is our Executive Chef, bringing the depth of his experience to all of our culinary endeavors.
 He is an extraordinarily talented chef who excels not only at the stove, but in planning creative menus that focus on seasonality, local, sustainable product.